The syzygy distinguisher: Introduction

 \subsection{Related (and unrelated) works}

 As already noted, our distinguisher can be seen as a generalization of the square distinguisher of \cite{FGOPT13}.
-Using an approach similar to ours, the work \cite{AC:CouMorTil23} also extends this square distinguisher by exploiting special properties of the space of quadratic relations, but in a different direction.
-Last, the key recovery attack in \cite{BarMorTil24} combines shortening of the dual code with ideas from the square distinguisher, and a careful algebraic modeling in order to apply tools from Gröbner basis theory.
+Using an approach similar to ours, the work \cite{AC:CouMorTil23} also extends this square distinguisher by exploiting special properties of the space of quadratic relations, but in a different direction: the authors detect the existence of short relations by computing the Hilbert series of a convenient Pfaffian modeling (and in some cases they even manage to recover the key).
+Last, the key recovery attack in \cite{BarMorTil24} combines shortening of the dual code with ideas from the square distinguisher to reduce parameters, and then performs a careful algebraic modeling exploiting the symmetries of a system, that can finally be solved with Gröbner basis algorithms.
 All these results have limited range of applicability, but they introduced numerous techniques that influenced the present work.

+After the first version of this text appeared, other works continued this series of results.
+A refined analysis of the Pfaffian distinguisher can now be found in~\cite{EPRINT:LemMorTil25}.
+Using purely geometric methods, \cite{tangent} presents a new key recovery attack; but quite surprisingly, this attack works precisely in the regimes where those of \cite{AC:CouMorTil23} and \cite{BarMorTil24} apply!
+Last, the recent work \cite{multiplicites} proposes a distinguisher based on higher degree relations vanishing with higher multiplicities.

 From a geometric point of view, the Betti numbers and the syzygies we consider are those of a set of points in projective space (namely, defined by the columns of a parity check matrix of the code).
 As such, they have been already extensively studied.
 Of notable importance to us are the works \cite{GreLaz88}\cite{Lorenzini93}\cite{HirSim96}\cite{EisPop99}, in relation with the so-called \emph{minimal resolution conjecture} --- regardless of it being false in general: we just request it being ``true enough''.
 Initially, syzygies of sets of points were considered as a mere tool in the study of syzygies of curves.
 They were then studied for themselves, but the focus was mostly on points in generic position, over an algebraically closed field.
 Keeping applications to coding theory and cryptography in mind, we will have more interest in finite field effects.